 - a description of main business activities;

 - the number of employees (on a full-time equivalent basis) at the end of the reporting period;

 - revenue from unrelated parties;

-- revenue from related parties that are not tax residents of the jurisdiction;

-- profit or loss before income tax;

-- book value at the end of the reporting period of tangible assets, other than cash and cash equivalents; - income tax paid (on a cash basis); - income tax accrued (current year); - the currency used in calculating and presenting the above information.
+- revenue from related parties that are not tax residents of the jurisdiction; - profit or loss before income tax; - book value at the end of the reporting period of tangible assets, other than cash and cash equivalents; - income tax paid (on a cash basis); - income tax accrued (current year); - the currency used in calculating and presenting the above information.

-ICI has drafted the attached letter with recommendations to ensure the public has confidence that MNEs are paying their fair share of tax while balancing the business need to safeguard competitively sensitive commercial information and comply with the rules.
-Specifically, we recommend:
+The submission includes recommendations to ensure the public has confidence that MNEs are paying their fair share of tax while balancing the business need to safeguard competitively sensitive commercial information and comply with the rules.
+Specifically, the letter recommends: